tmhglnd/mercury-playground/README.md

 - Provide creatives with an hands-on language to create realtime processes
 	- code sound and music
 	- code visuals and let them react to sound
+ 	- control external devices in real-time
 - Provide creatives with an extensive library of algorithmic composition techniques
-	- released as a seperate Node Package titled [Total-Serialism](https://www.npmjs.com/package/total-serialism)
+	- released as a seperate package: [total-serialism](https://www.npmjs.com/package/total-serialism)
-	- included in the Mercury environment through Node4Max
 - Provide creatives with a multi-purpose non-linear-sequencer
 	- use OSC to communicate with other platforms (coming soon...)
 	- use MIDI to communicate with other platforms and devices